Borrowers with bigger debts twice as likely to seek payment breaks

 “This increases risk sharing and reduces domestic interconnectedness,” she said.
 On the other hand, the influx of foreign funds left the Irish market more exposed to global shocks.
 “An implication of this structural trend is that it increases the sensitivity of the Irish CRE market to global shocks,” she said.

-Ms Donnery also noted bank capital measures noting that reforms introduced since the last financial crisis, had improved the quantity and quality of capital on bank balance sheets globally.
+Ms Donnery also noted reforms introduced since the last financial crisis had improved the quantity and quality of capital on bank balance sheets globally.